 Medical and Hospital Bills

-Healthcare providers often qualify as reasonably ascertainable creditors.
-If they weren't properly notified during probate, they might claim the three-month publication deadline doesn't apply to them.
+Healthcare providers are often deemed reasonably ascertainable creditors.
+If they weren't adequately notified during probate, they might claim the three-month publication deadline doesn't apply to them.
 However, they still face the absolute two-year bar.
 Personal representatives should verify that all reasonably ascertainable medical creditors received proper notice.

 Credit Card and Consumer Debts

-Financial institutions typically have good tracking systems but may file late claims due to processing delays.
+Financial institutions typically have sound tracking systems.
+They may file claims late due to processing delays.
 These creditors often have legal resources to pursue collection, making proper documentation critical.

 Informal Family Claims

 Family members claiming the deceased owed them money face the same deadlines as formal creditors.
-Personal relationships create no exceptions to Florida's probate statutes.
+Personal relationships do not create exceptions to Florida's probate statutes.

-Personal representatives must preserve estate assets for rightful beneficiaries, including rejecting invalid claims.
+Personal representatives must preserve estate assets for rightful beneficiaries and reject invalid claims.

 Safeguard Exempt Property

-Under Florida estate law, certain property remains protected from creditor claims, including homestead real estate, up to two motor vehicles, and household furnishings and appliances, currently capped at $20,000 in value.
+Under Florida estate law, specific property is protected from creditor claims, including homestead real estate, up to two motor vehicles, and household furnishings and appliances, with a current value cap of $20,000.
 Property exempt from creditor claims provides additional protection for beneficiaries.

 Manage Persistent Creditors

-Some creditors continue demanding payment despite missing deadlines, threatening legal action, or suggesting personal representative liability.
+Some creditors continue to demand payment despite missed deadlines, threaten legal action, or assert personal representative liability.
 Florida law protects representatives who follow proper procedures in rejecting invalid claims.
-When creditors persist, fighting creditor claims during probate may require a formal legal response to protect estate interests.
+When creditors persist in disputing creditor claims during probate, a formal legal response may be required to preserve the estate's interests.

 When to Seek Professional Guidance